invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

   Testnet = 'testnet'
 }
 ```

+Initiate the Polkadot API effortlessly with the provided `initPolkadotApi` function.
+Use the `Network` enum to specify your desired network, simplifying the process of connecting to the blockchain.
+Utilize the versatile `Keyring` class to easily create and manage accounts.
+Initialize an account using your preferred method, whether it's using a provided mnemonic phrase or integrating your existing wallet.

 ```typescript
 const api = await initPolkadotApi(Network.Local) // initialize api, use enum to specify the network